RL-Lane/kodi-parental-controls/README.md

       </videodatabase>
 ```

 * Here you may see multiple schemas in the database.
 For example, in mine, I had *myvideos119* and *myvideos121*.
 This refers to database versions used by Kodi.
 I have worked with version 121, **but I have not tested this technique with any other version**.
-If you have a different version (and are not afraid of changing your database), then I recommend you copy an existing view and add the last parts of my code to each view within your personal copy of my sql code.
-For reference, the relevant bits are as follows:
+If you have a different version (and are not afraid of changing your database), then I recommend you copy an existing view and add the last parts of my code to each view within your personal copy of my sql code.  **I highly recommend that you create a backup of your database and/or views before modifying them with my code.
+If you break something, I won't be able to help you fix it.**  For reference, the relevant bits are as follows:

       * movie_view